Originally from Evian, France, Joëlle Morris is a singer, choral conductor, music educator and voice teacher living in central Maine.

 In Maine, Joelle regularly appears with the Bangor Symphony Orchestra under the baton of Lucas Richman and the Mozart Mentor Orchestra under the baton of Anthony Antolini, recently singing the Alto soloist in Bach’s St. John’s Passion, Mozart’s Requiem and Maine composer Aaron Robinson’s American Requiem.

 Joëlle has taught voice and vocal pedagogy since 2003 both in France and in the United States.
-In addition to annual summer appearances in France, she is currently a Music Associate in Voice at Colby College, teaches privately in Winthrop, ME at the Joëlle Morris Voice Studio, teaches general music at L’Ecole Française du Maine and is the Music Director for the CODA Chorus, an 70+member ensemble in Winthrop.
+In addition to annual summer appearances in France, she is currently a Music Associate in Voice at Colby College, teaches privately in Winthrop, ME at the Joëlle Morris Voice Studio, and is the Music Director for the CODA Chorus, an 70+member ensemble in Winthrop.